Homochirality: In biology

-Origins
+Origins of biomolecular homochirality

 Unsolved problem in chemistry: What is the origin of homochirality in living organisms?

 Symmetry breaking

 Theories for the origin of homochirality in the molecules of life can be classified as deterministic or based on chance depending on their proposed mechanism.
 If there is a relationship between cause and effectthat is, a specific chiral field or influence causing the mirror symmetry breakingthe theory is classified as deterministic; otherwise it is classified as a theory based on chance (in the sense of randomness) mechanisms.

-Another classification for the different theories of the origin of biological homochirality could be made depending on whether life emerged before the enantiodiscrimination step (biotic theories) or afterwards (abiotic theories).
-Biotic theories claim that homochirality is simply a result of the natural autoamplification process of lifethat either the formation of life as preferring one chirality or the other was a chance rare event which happened to occur with the chiralities we observe, or that all chiralities of life emerged rapidly but due to catastrophic events and strong competition, the other unobserved chiral preferences were wiped out by the preponderance and metabolic, enantiomeric enrichment from the 'winning' chirality choices.
-If this was the case, remains of the extinct chirality sign should be found.
-Since this is not the case, nowadays biotic theories are no longer supported.

-The emergence of chirality consensus as a natural autoamplification process has also been associated with the 2nd law of thermodynamics.

 Deterministic theories

 Deterministic theories can be divided into two subgroups: if the initial chiral influence took place in a specific space or time location (averaging zero over large enough areas of observation or periods of time), the theory is classified as local deterministic; if the chiral influence is permanent at the time the chiral selection occurred, then it is classified as universal deterministic.
 The classification groups for local determinist theories and theories based on chance mechanisms can overlap.
 Even if an external chiral influence produced the initial chiral imbalance in a deterministic way, the outcome sign could be random since the external chiral influence has its enantiomeric counterpart elsewhere.

 In deterministic theories, the enantiomeric imbalance is created due to an external chiral field or influence, and the ultimate sign imprinted in biomolecules will be due to it.
-Deterministic mechanisms for the production of non-racemic mixtures from racemic starting materials include: asymmetric physical laws, such as the electroweak interaction (via cosmic rays) or asymmetric environments, such as those caused by circularly polarized light, quartz crystals, or the Earth's rotation, β-Radiolysis or the magnetochiral effect.
-The most accepted universal deterministic theory is the electroweak interaction.
-Once established, chirality would be selected for.
+Deterministic mechanisms for the production of non-racemic mixtures from racemic starting materials include: asymmetric physical laws, such as the electroweak interaction (via cosmic rays) or asymmetric environments, such as those caused by circularly polarized light (CPL), quartz crystals, or the Earth's rotation, β-Radiolysis or the magnetochiral effect.
+Shortwave circularly polarized light, for example, can induce enantiomeric bias because chiral molecules will preferentially absorb either the right-handed or left-handed CPL.

+Parity Violation

+Parity, a physical property of symmetry, is conserved for strong, electromagnetic, and gravitational interactions.
+However, experimental work involving weak forces, such as the interactions between subatomic particles, found that parity is not conserved in these interactions (see Parity Violation).
+This theoretically would result in slight energy differences between mirror-image enantiomers of a single compound, which could cause a small stereochemical bias for the lower-energy enantiomer.
+However, a definitive relationship between molecular chirality and parity-violating energy differences have not yet been experimentally demonstrated.